 - Can I extend my visa?

 Everything you need to know about applying for a UK Visa

-Most non-EEA nationals will need to apply for a UK visa to enter the UK.
-If your application is accepted, you will be permitted to enter the UK.
+Since Britain left the EU, most foreign nationals will now need to apply for a UK visa to enter the UK.
+If your application is accepted, you may be permitted to enter the UK.
 The permission to enter is granted under the assumption that you will abide by the conditions of your visa.

 Birmingham Immigration Lawyers boast a wealth of experience across all areas of immigration law.

 If you need any help with UK visas, we can help.
 Whether you are looking for guidance on the correct visa for your needs, or you require assistance with the application process, we are here for you.

 Do I Need a Visa?